SFSU-Bethel-Instructional/sum_harness_instructional/README.md

  csh users:
  % setenv CMAKE_CXX_FLAGS_RELEASE "-O0"

+ Then, after setting the CMAKE_CXX_FLAGS_RELEASE environment variable, clean your build directory, and rerun cmake and then make.

 Option 2 (works but not preferred): uncomment one of the following two lines then run/rerun cmake: